 The story we shared in Attitude was a shortened 800 word version of the original article.
 I worked with the THT to weave in some of their Can’t Pass It On Campaign messaging.
 It’s an important campaign that educates people of the fact that HIV+ people on effective treatment CANNOT pass on the virus.
 If everyone knew this, we could bring an end to stigma around HIV.
 Not only that, but we could stop HIV transmissions altogether

-I was pleased that we were able to give the story a practical and useful purpose.
-It got over 1,000 likes on Facebook and was shared and commented on over 200 times.
+I was pleased that we were able to give the story a practical and useful purpose and it got enough likes and comments on social for me to feel a warm glow of social media love!

 Since then I’ve had lots of very kind personal messages from friends, colleagues, ex colleagues and business contacts from over the years.
 Many people said they found the article educational – which is great.
 Several people have also asked to see the original, unedited story – the writers cut!